bn-l/blog/content/posts/Pythons-import-system.md

 ```

-This is an absolute import of a module.
-Python knew where to look because the folder containing `pyfile.py` and `siblingfile.py` is automatically added to the module search paths when you ran `python pyfile.py`.
+You did an absolute import of a module.
+Python knew where to look because the folder containing `pyfile.py` and `siblingfile.py` was automatically added to the module search paths when you ran `python pyfile.py`.

-Python only does absolute imports behind the scenes so relative paths need to be converted to absolute.
+Python needs absolute paths behind the scenes so relative import paths need to be converted to absolute.
 It will use a variable called `__package__` (more detail further on) to do this.
-This is less complicated than it sounds: [this is the exact function that does this in python](https://github.com/python/cpython/blob/c1e5343928b4e52cc91251fc8680ec3acc31e7a8/Lib/importlib/_bootstrap.py#L1225) (the `package` parameter comes from the `__package__` variable).
+[This is the exact function that does this in python](https://github.com/python/cpython/blob/c1e5343928b4e52cc91251fc8680ec3acc31e7a8/Lib/importlib/_bootstrap.py#L1225) (the `package` parameter comes from the `__package__` variable).

 This is probably isn't fully clear at the moment but I invite you to retain your curiosity as I’ll flesh out the explanation further down.

 ### 2. Cache check

-Python will first look if the module is already imported by checking the already imported module cache[^1].
+After converting the path from relative to absolute (if necessary) python will first look if the module is already imported by checking the already imported module cache[^1].
 If it's there, it does nothing.

 ### 3. Lookup list of paths

-If not in the cache it will use a list of paths added to the start to the absolute import path to find the module.
-E.g. for `import somepackage.subpackage.somecode` it will check if the folder `C:\Python311\Lib\somepackage\subpackage` exists and whether a folder `somecode\` or `somecode.py` is in it.
-If not it will keep searching by prepending the paths.
+If not in the cache it will try to find the module by prepending various paths to the import path to find the module.
+E.g. for `import somepackage.subpackage.somecode` it will add the path `C:\Python311\Lib\` and check if the folder `C:\Python311\Lib\somepackage\subpackage` exists and whether a folder `somecode\` or a file `somecode.py` is in it.
+If not it will keep searching by trying other paths.
 It's really that basic.

-This list of paths can be seen if you run this command: `import sys` then `print(sys.path)`[^2].
+This list of paths it checks can be seen if you run this command: `import sys` then `print(sys.path)`[^2].
 For me on windows the output is:

 - 'C:\\Python311\\Lib',
 - 'C:\\Python311',